 GHGs Descriptions & Sources in California

-A list of all GHGs included in the inventory along with GWPs and lifetimes can be found in the GWP page
+A list of all GHGs included in the inventory along with GWPs and lifetimes can be found at GWP.

-Make a Difference: Calculate your household carbon footprint, and find ways to reduce your GHG emissions at the CoolCalifornia website!
+Make a Difference: Calculate your household carbon footprint, and find ways to reduce your GHG emissions at CoolCalifornia.org.

 Carbon Dioxide (CO2)